-On the name of development and modernizations, we are forgetting our ancient values and importance of environment.
+On the name of development and modernizations, we forget our ancient values and importance of the environment.

 The importance of protection of trees is being given here since then when the problem of environmental pollution was not even born.

-Education of forest conservation has been given by the illiterate, unrivaled people and tribes of this country.
+Education of forest conservation has given by the illiterate, unrivaled people and tribes of this country.

-What should be the true homage to Khejarli
+What should be the real homage to Khejarli

-The irony is that despite the frenetic scandal on the issue of environmental protection and the frenetic development of tourism, this place is not able to do anything except crying on its plight.
+The irony is that despite the frenetic scandal on the issue of environmental protection and the frantic development of tourism, this place is not able to do anything except crying on its plight.